Home Technical Literature Resources Database Registry Store About Me Email Me

 Upgrading the speakers

-It's best to stick with the OEM size, but you can certainly install larger speakers.
-Depending on the dimensions, some fit no problem while others may take a bit of modifying.
-Those with pre-1991 Cabriolets can install the speaker grilles, front speakers and door pockets from a 1991+ Cabriolet.
-And of course the speakers can be upgraded to more modern, better sound-producing speakers; most online car audio retailers (listed on the parts page) have compatibility searches.
+Depending on the dimensions and mounting hole locations, some aftermarket replacement speakers fit no problem, while others may take a bit of modifying.
+Those with pre-1991 Cabriolets can install the speaker grilles, front speakers and door pockets from a 1991+ Cabriolet (but may need to enlarge the speaker hole, depending on speaker magnet size).
+And of course the speakers can be upgraded to more modern, better sound-producing speakers; most online car audio retailers (listed in the side bar) have compatibility searches.
 Will you need to install an amp?
 That's entirely up to you and depends on what type of system you're installing.
 Installing what are essentially stock replacement speakers do not require an amp, even if you're running new 100w speakers off of the original 45w head unit.

 Replacing the Antenna